 ➜ Find the best publisher for your nonfiction book

-➜ Save yourself hours of aimless Googling
+➜ Save yourself hours of aimless searching

 ➜ Follow the correct submission guidelines

-➜ Submit your book proposal with ease!
+➜ Submit your book proposal with ease and move closer to a book deal!

-For only $15. . .
+For only $15.

 “When it was time to start preparing the book for submission to my publisher, I turned to Dan to help me shepherd the manuscript through that long process.”